Catharina von Wartenberg: Downfall

 Catharina von Wartenberg on several occasions caused difficulty in the relations to foreign powers because of her ambitions on precedence.
-On a banquet arranged by the Russian ambassador de Lith, the ambassador asked the king to command her to attend, but when she was informed that she would not take precedence before the ambassador's spouse Madame de Matuoff, she refused to attend.
+On a banquet arranged by the Russian ambassador Baron Albrecht von der Lith (1659-1718), the ambassador asked the king to command her to attend, but when she was informed that she would not take precedence before the ambassador's spouse Madame de Matuoff, she refused to attend.
 This resulted in a formal complaint presented to the king by all the foreign ambassadors in Berlin except the English.
 The king demanded that von Wartenberg make a public apology to de Matuoff, and she was forced to read her apology, standing to the seated Matuoff; after which she tore up the apology, but it was nevertheless printed in a gazette by the ambassadors and publicly circulated.
 Shortly after, the king told her that if she kept causing diplomatic incidents, "he would find means to put a stop to it."